uiua-lang/uiua/site/text/ga.md

 ×η÷⟜⇡8
 ```

 In geometric algebra, rotations are also represented by multivectors.
 The formula for a multivector that represents a rotation by angle `θ` is `e^(θ/2 * axis)`.
-In 2D, we only have 1 axis of rotation, and it is also represented by a multivector, in this case, the *bivector* `e₁₂`, which Uiua has a constant for.
+In 2D, we only have 1 axis of rotation, and it is also represented by a multivector, in this case, the *bivector* `e₁₂`, which we can write as a [blade literal](#blade-literals).

 ```uiua
 # Experimental!
 ₑ ×e₁₂÷2 ×η÷⟜⇡8
 ```

 A multivector used to rotate things is called a *rotor*.
-To apply a rotor to a vector, we use a formula often called the *sandwich product*, which Uiua has an alias for: `sandwi`.
+To apply a rotor to another multivector, we use a formula often called the *sandwich product*, which Uiua has an alias for: `sandwi`/`sandwich`.

-We want to apply every rotation to every point, so we'll use [table]().
+We want to apply every rotation to every point, so we'll use [table]()`(sandwi)`.

 ```uiua
 # Experimental!